What is puberty?

 Puberty is the time when your child moves through a series of significant, natural and healthy changes.
 These physical, psychological and emotional changes signal your child is moving from childhood to adolescence.

-Puberty starts when changes in your child’s brain cause sex hormones to start being released in the ovaries (girls) and testes (boys).
+Puberty starts when changes in your child’s brain cause sex hormones to start being released in girls’ ovaries and boys’ testes.

 There’s no way of knowing exactly when your child will start puberty.
 Early changes in your child’s brain and hormone levels can’t be seen from the outside, so it’s easy to think that puberty hasn’t started.

 Puberty can be completed in about 18 months, or it can take up to five years.
-This variation is also completely normal.
+This range is also completely normal.

 Around 10-11 years

 - Your daughter will have a growth spurt, and she’ll get taller.
-Some parts of her body – such as head, face and hands – might grow faster than her limbs and trunk.
+Some parts of her body – like her head, face and hands – might grow faster than her limbs and torso.
 This might leave her looking out of proportion for a while.
-The average total height increase for girls is 5-20 cm.
-Girls usually stop growing at around 16-17 years.
+On average girls grow 5-20 cm.
+They usually stop growing at around 16-17 years.

 - Your daughter’s body shape will change.
 For example, her hips will widen.